cyrus-/typy/README.md

         "Hello, " + x + "!"
     print(greet("World"))
 ```
+The body is parsed by Python, then typechecked and compiled (to Python, currently) by `tydy`.

 To install `tydy`, you can just `pip install tydy`.
 Then, paste or type the code above into a file `hello.py` and run `python hello.py`.
-Typechecking and compilation occur "just-in-time" (i.e. once, then it's cached).

 Language Features
 -----------------
-Strings and simple functions like `greet` are, of course, just the beginning. `tydy` features the essential typed functional goodies...
+Simple functions like `greet` are, of course, just the beginning. `tydy` features essential typed functional goodies...
 * algebraic datatypes (i.e. tuples, labeled tuples and labeled sums)
 * pattern matching
 * parametric polymorphism
 * local type inference

-...plus, **fast and clean two-way interoperability with Python**.
+...plus, fast and clean two-way interoperability with Python.
+The manual.

 Benefits
 --------
+Perhaps you aren't convinced.
+Allow me to elaborate.

 ### Functional Programming
-The mathematical method has a proven track record across problem domains, to say the least.
+The mathematical method has a proven track record across problem domains (to say the least!)
 Functional programming is merely the mathematical method applied to programming.
-In other words, functional languages build immediately upon the basic mathematical concepts taught in high-school algebra and introductory logic, e.g.
+Functional languages build immediately upon the basic mathematical concepts taught in high-school algebra and introductory logic, e.g.

 * variables are placeholders given meaning by substitution
 * functions map from input of some type to output of some possibly different type